1293 - How to backup and recover Gmail

 How to delete a backup set

-1. On the home page for the relevant Gmail backup set, click on the menu icon to expand more options, then click Remove.
+1. On the home page for the backup set, click on the menu icon at the top right and go to Remove.

 How to change a backup set's name

 2. Enter the new name for the backup set and click Update.
+To cancel, close the dialog box.

 Was this article helpful?